3 ways a digital audio strategy can boost brand awareness

 Let's back up a bit: What even is "brand awareness," anyway?

 Brand awareness is the degree to which audiences recognize your brand, messaging, and products.
-Think of those iconic logos you immediately know upon sight, that catchy jingle that reminds you of your favorite snack, or the color scheme of your hometown sports team.
+Think of those iconic logos you immediately know at first glance; that catchy jingle that reminds you of your favorite snack; or the color scheme of your hometown sports team.
 All those little cues add up in people's minds to form a complete picture and mental association with what a company sells—and stands for.

 Brand awareness falls at the very top of the marketing funnel, meaning it's one of the first steps toward making that coveted sale.
-Of course, product consideration and conversions, along with brand loyalty, are also critical.
-But before you can reach any of those stages, you need to make people aware that your brand exists in the first place.
+Of course, product consideration, conversions and brand loyalty are also critical.
+But before you can reach any of those stages, you need to make people aware that your brand exists.

 There are many different ways to boost brand awareness, but if your goal is to connect with an engaged audience and make your products relevant to people's lives, creating a brand awareness strategy built around digital audio is the way to go.